gsblabsio/azorus/WHITEPAPER.md

 ### Data Feed

 Every project can run their own node to retrieve blockchain data as they see fit.
 But what if it is just an early proof of concept and they want to validate its use case?
-It may not be worth figuring out how to set all of that up from the start but instead invest their time on building the product.
+It may not be worth figuring out how to set all of that up from the start, but instead, invest their time on building the product.
 Similarly, there might be a blockchain analyst who developed a unique predictive model that pulls in data offchain as well.
 It may be beneficial for an existing project to integrate this with their services and pay for the API usage.

 ### Trading Bots